Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 Generally, yes, if you take a few precautions.
 Prenatal massage is safe after three months of pregnancy, but you should first seek the green signal from your physician and let your practitioner know about your pregnancy.
 However, receiving a massage during the first three months (trimester) of pregnancy can induce morning sickness and dizziness in some people.

 Despite the lack of scientific evidence, certain myths surround pregnancy massage.
 For example, many practitioners will avoid specific pressure points to avoid triggering contractions.
-However, there’s no scientific data about any magic button that can induce labour if pushed during pregnancy massage.
+However, there’s no scientific data about any magic button that can induce labour if pushed during a pregnancy massage.

 Precautions